ruslanmv/ruslanmv.github.io/_posts/2021-05-25-AWS-infrastructure-with-Terraform.md

 In the first part of this tutorial we are going  install  Terraform and AWS CLI  to deploy some  AWS services.

+##  What is Terraform?

+Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.

+###  Infrastructure as Code

+Infrastructure is described using a high-level configuration syntax.
+This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
+Additionally, infrastructure can be shared and re-used.

-### Installation of Terraform
+### Installation of Terraform in Windows

-1. First, ensure that you are using an ***[administrative shell](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/)\*** - you can also install as a non-admin, check out [Non-Administrative Installation](https://docs.chocolatey.org/en-us/choco/setup#non-administrative-install).
+First, ensure that you are using an ***[administrative shell](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/)\*** - you can also install as a non-admin, check out [Non-Administrative Installation](https://docs.chocolatey.org/en-us/choco/setup#non-administrative-install).

 With PowerShell, you must ensure [Get-ExecutionPolicy](https://go.microsoft.com/fwlink/?LinkID=135170) is not Restricted.
 We suggest using `Bypass` to bypass the policy to get things installed or `AllSigned` for quite a bit more security.